GreptimeTeam/docs/docs/nightly/en/reference/sql/data-types.md

 +----------------------------------------------+
 ```

 Note that you can also input the interval type using the `INTERVAL 'literal'` format.
-The syntax `'-1 hour -5 minute'::INTERVAL` is actually a `CAST` function call.
+Using the syntax `'-1 hour -5 minute'::INTERVAL` explicitly casts the string to an interval type, which is how SQL handles type conversion.

 GreptimeDB also supports shorthand forms without spaces, such as `3y2mon4h`, but they must be written in the `INTERVAL 'literal'` format: